VeArnold/fasttest/README.md

 # How to add Codemagic merge checks?

-Prerequisites:
+**Prerequisites:**
-* a) public repository or paid GitHub account
+* public repository or paid GitHub account
-* b) repository added via UI, not with SSH or HTTPS URL
+* repository added via UI, not with SSH or HTTPS URL

-Steps:
+**Steps:**
-* a) enable triggering pull_request creation and set it to match your branch pattern
+* enable triggering pull_request creation and set it to match your branch pattern
-* b) trigger one build by pull_request and confirm everything works
+* trigger one build by pull_request and confirm everything works
-* c) navigate to repository "Settings" > "Branches" > "Add rule"
+* navigate to repository "Settings" > "Branches" > "Add rule"
-* d) fill in your branch name and check "Require status checks to pass before merging"
+* fill in your branch name and check "Require status checks to pass before merging"
-* e) check the Codemagic status check from the list and click "Create"
+* check the Codemagic status check from the list and click "Create"